Corrective Jaw Surgery

 Difficulty in the following areas should be evaluated:

 - Speech problems

 - Open bite

 Any of these symptoms can exist at birth, be acquired after birth as a result of hereditary or environmental influences, or as a result of trauma to the face.
 Before any treatment begins, a consultation will be held to perform a complete examination with x-rays.
 During the pre-treatment consultation process, feel free to ask any questions that you have regarding your treatment.
 When you are fully informed about the aspects of your care, you and your dental team can make the decision to proceed with treatment together.

 Technology & Orthognathic Surgery

-Dr. Kevin Yen, Dr. Kirk Yen, Dr. Chung Yen and Dr. William Verlinden use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Dr. Kevin Yen, Dr. Kirk Yen and Dr. Chung Yen use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the proposed treatment.

 If you are a candidate for corrective jaw surgery, Drs.
-Kevin Yen, Kirk Yen, Chung Yen or William Verlinden will work closely with your dentist and orthodontist during your treatment.
+Kevin Yen, Kirk Yen or Chung Yen will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.